trntv/apis-list/apis/discord/discord.md

 # Discord
-Integrate your service with Discord — whether it&#x27;s a bot or a game or whatever your wildest imagination can come up with
+Integrate your service with Discord — whether it's a bot or a game or whatever your wildest imagination can come up with

 ##  🔗 Links
 **Docs / Website**: https://discordapp.com/developers/docs/intro